TypeStrong/ts-node/website/docs/imports.md

 ### CommonJS (recommended)

 We recommend downleveling to CommonJS.
-To do this, you must set `"module": "CommonJS"` in your `tsconfig.json` or compiler options, and make sure your package.json does *not* have `"type": "module"`.
+To do this, you must set `"module": "CommonJS"` in your `tsconfig.json` or compiler options, and remove or set `"type": "commonjs"` in your `package.json`.

 ```json title="tsconfig.json"
 {